iiscleap/ABHINAYA/README.md

 * Run **audio_model.py** for this system

+# System S2

+* We fine-tune the **SALMONN-13B** model for this task.
+Please refer to [https://github.com/bytedance/SALMONN] for understanding and settung up this code.
+* You just have to download the SALMONN-13B file, the BEATS tokenizer and change the corresponding paths for running the **train_podcast.py** file.
+* The test results will be automatically saved as a csv file.

 # System T1

 * For this go into the **T1** folder, change the path of the files in the **test_dict.json** file to your own test files.